Vertisize-Solutions/data-country-list/CONTRIBUTING.md

 2. Make sure to include all the fields in the list.
 3. **Do not alter** the country ids of existing countries.
 4. Include new countries at the last with the country Id incremented by 1 of the previous one.
+5. If a country has more than one phone code make it an CSV without spaces.

 #### Editing or deleting existing country